Scene Tracking Tips Every Writer Should Know About

 Now consider those days you don’t feel like writing.
 Need inspiration?
 Perhaps a prompt?
 How about a blank line posing a question you know needs answering?

 Do you respond better to a carrot or stick?
 For those who prefer positive motivations, scene tracking acts like a muse.
-If it takes a stick to motivate you, scene tracking serves as a taskmaster.
+If it takes a stick to motivate you, it will serve as a taskmaster.

 For example:

-- Amplify Character Emotions: Readers want to experience the story vicariously through the characters, and scene tracking helps you include powerful emotions.
+• Amplify Character Emotions: Readers want to experience the story vicariously through the characters, and keeping track helps you include powerful emotions.

 Scene Tracking Tips Every Writer Should Know About

-I used a subset of scene tracking tips to analyze L. Frank Baum’s masterwork, The Wonderful Wizard of Oz (click here to see the series).
+I used a subset of tips to analyze L. Frank Baum’s masterwork, The Wonderful Wizard of Oz (click here to see the series).

 To evaluate your stories and those of authors you admire, choose what you want to track and put these tips to work.

-- As an alternative, create a spreadsheet in Excel, Numbers, or Google.
+2. As an alternative, create a spreadsheet in Excel, Numbers, or Google Sheets.

 Tracking Categories